Features

 Custom server support

-Servonaut treats any server — regardless of provider — as a first-class citizen.
-DigitalOcean Droplets, Hetzner VPS, on-prem bare metal, VMware VMs — all get full SSH, SCP, and log viewer support.
+Beyond AWS, OVH, and Hetzner, Servonaut treats any SSH-reachable server as a first-class citizen — DigitalOcean Droplets, on-prem bare metal, VMware VMs, Raspberry Pis, anything.
+All get full SSH, SCP, log viewer, run-command overlay, and AI integration.

 Custom servers can be tagged with arbitrary key/value pairs and filtered in the TUI using the / search.